teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 Modular arithmetic isn’t just division with a twist—it’s also a powerful tool for handling cyclic behavior, which is why it appears in areas like number theory, cryptography, and computer science algorithms.

 ### Modulus Operation
-The modulus operation, denoted as `n % d`, returns the remainder when `n` is divided by `d`.
-This operation is crucial in many programming contexts, such as ensuring values remain within a certain range or handling cyclic behavior.

 #### Signed and Unsigned Integers
 In C, the behavior of signed and unsigned integers differs when it comes to overflow and underflow:

 - **Signed Integers:** When a signed integer overflows, it wraps around to the other end of its value range.
 This behavior is predictable and can be thought of as a "safe" overflow.
 - **Unsigned Integers:** Unsigned integers do not wrap around on overflow.
-Instead, the value can overflow into other memory or behave unexpectedly.
+Instead, the value can overflow into adjacent memory resulting in undefined behavior.

 #### Overflow and Underflow
 - **Overflow:** When a signed integer exceeds its maximum value, it wraps around to the minimum possible value.
 In contrast, an unsigned integer may produce unexpected results as it does not have a negative range.